risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshooting-common-errors-and-solutions.md

 This page summarizes some common issues encountered in various scenarios and provides corresponding solutions.

-## RisingWave is killed with exit code `132`
+## RisingWave is terminated with exit code `132`

-If RisingWave is killed with exit code `132` when running in any environment, this corresponds to the `SIGILL`, which is a signal from the OS that some instruction in the compiled RisingWave binary is not supported.
+If RisingWave is terminated with exit code `132` when running in any environment, this corresponds to the `SIGILL`, which is a signal from the OS that some instruction in the compiled RisingWave binary is not supported.

 In many cases, this instruction is from the [AVX2 instruction set](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), which we use for `SIMD` instructions.
 If their machine does not have support for this instruction set, they cannot run RisingWave.